Clayton0024/Auto-Bar/README.md

 1. Setup your Raspberry Pi with the Raspad.
 Instructions for this can be found on the [Raspad documentation site](https://www.raspad.com/).

 2. Install the required Python dependencies.
-It is recommended to use a virtual environment.
+It is recommended to use a virtual environment (may need to set an alias for your specific python version).

         py3.7 -m venv venv